mislav/hub/README.md

 #### macOS

-There are two options to installed hub on macOS:
+There are two options to install hub on macOS:

 ##### Macports